middyjs/middy/docs/UPGRADE.md

 See [CHANGELOG](/docs/CHANGELOG.md) for an overview of changes.

 Version 3.x of Middy no longer supports Node.js versions 12.x.
 You are highly encouraged to move to Node.js 16.x.
+With the Node.js version change all packages are now ECMAScript Modules instead of CommonJS Modules.

 ## Core
 - `onError` middleware stack order reversed to match `after` [Breaking Change]